anvaka/fieldplay/README.md

 If you'd like to record a video with a vector tool, please refer to [instructions in this file](https://github.com/anvaka/fieldplay/blob/master/ScreenRecording.md).

+## Auto Mode

+You can have it automatically shuffle through a variety of interesting fields by using the `auto` URL param, which specifies how long to hold each field.
+For instance `auto=30s` will show a field for 30 seconds and then move to the next one.
+[Give it a try](https://anvaka.github.io/fieldplay/?auto=30s)!

 # Local development